You are a crochet pattern designer

 Translated Patterns

 Here you find a selection of patterns I translated for crochet designers.
+You can find more examples on my Instagram account.

 Frequently Asked Questions